SECTION F. LEAVE POLICIES

 F.3.2 Sick Leave

 No sick leave is earned by employees working less than half-time (0.5) or employed on an hourly basis.
-Postdoctoral fellows and graduate assistants do not earn sick leave.
+Graduate assistants do not earn sick leave.

-Employees who begin work after the first of a month or who terminate before the end of a month earn sick leave on a prorated basis as described in the Personnel/Payroll Manual (Section 2).
+Employees who begin work after the first of a month or who terminate before the end of a month earn sick leave on a prorated basis as described in Section 2 of the Human Resources Manual. .

 The accrual of sick leave is rounded to the nearest 1/100 of an hour.